USA Sevens

 The USA Sevens is a rugby sevens tournament held annually during March in the United States.
-The USA Sevens is the largest annual rugby competition in North America, having drawn over 80,000 fans to events.
+The USA Sevens was the largest annual rugby competition in North America, having drawn over 80,000 fans to events; however recent events have garnered lower attendances.

 The USA Sevens was introduced in 2004, originally in the Los Angeles suburb of Carson, California.
 The event moved to San Diego in 2007, and from there moved to Sam Boyd Stadium in Las Vegas in 2010.
 It then spent the entire decade of the 2010s in Las Vegas before returning to Carson in 2020.
 The USA Sevens tournament features 8 international teams.
 The USA Sevens is one of several tournaments on the World Rugby Sevens Series.